mabur/carma/readme.md

 ## Drop Macros

-These macros change the number of items in a range.
+These macros change the number of items in a range, by removing items in the front or back.
-They do not reallocate any memory.
+They do this without moving any items or reallocating any memory.
 Before calling these macros make sure that you keep a backup range, that refers to the full range, so that no memory gets lost.